wntmorder/Color-Cubes-Puzzle/README.md

 ## How to Play
 - Rotate the left rhombus by swiping on the left side of the screen.
 - Rotate the right rhombus by swiping on the right side of the screen.
-- Align diamonds of the same color in the intersection points to win.
+- Align cubes of the same color in the intersection points to win.

 ## Development Setup
 1. Clone the repository.